mochena/mochena/README.md

 - 👋 Hi, I’m @mochena
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on ... currently learning I will update once I can collaborte on anythine lol
+- 💞️ I’m looking to collaborate on ... currently learning I will update once I can collaborte on anything lol
 - 📫 How to reach me nzmtbt@me.com

 <!---